burakbeyhan/Fire-Progression-Mapping-FPM-on-the-base-of-satellite-data-/README.md

 ## Software Requirements
 QGIS - https://qgis.org/

 SAGA tools should be available under processing toolbox in QGIS.
-If these tools are not listed under processing toolbox, you can install them via the required plugin from "Processing Saga NextGen Provider".
+If these tools are not listed under processing toolbox, you can install them via the required plugin from "Processing Saga NextGen Provider" directly in QGIS.